5 candidates for Clovis City Council make their case to the voters

-CLOVIS, California (KSEE) – Five candidates are on the March 2 ballot to determine who will fill two seats on Clovis City Council.
+CLOVIS, California (KGPE) – Five candidates are on the March 2 ballot to determine who will fill two seats on Clovis City Council.

 Among them are two incumbents: Lynne Ashbeck and Vong Mouanoutoua.
 Joining them are three challengers.